 - DO make sure your furry friend is up to date on vaccinations.

-- DO leave your dog’s collar on and carry the leash.
+- DO leave your dog’s collar on, and leash him when entering and exiting.

 - DO know the licensing laws for dogs in your county.